Ludvaer/omniscient0/dev_notes.md

 and actual stats for case when actual stats of correct to incorrect answers

 Iwill definetly need rewrite some rquest to be moar efficient

+I want separete table for performance that will join users and picks while tracking it should contain usuccesfull vs successfull vs index attmts

+rails generate model UserTranslationLearnProgress user_id:big_int translation_id:big_int correct:integer failed:integer last_counter:integer